When is Suitable Alternative Employment Not Actually Suitable?

 If the employee’s reasons for terminating during that trial period are unreasonable, and if the new position was a “suitable” alternative vacancy (as opposed to just a different role) then, as with the outright rejection of the offer of “suitable” alternative employment, the employee forfeits his or her right to a statutory redundancy payment.

 Employers have often chosen not to utilise these provisions because of a whole raft of case law on what constitutes a suitable alternative, as opposed to just an alternative vacancy, and on what makes an employee’s decision to refuse unreasonable.
 In these more stringent economic times some employers have been revisiting this and have taken a much stronger line where suitable vacancies are available.
-However, the recent decision in the case Redman v.
-Devon Primary Care Trust has highlighted the dangers in doing so.
+However, the Employment Appeal Tribunal's decision in the case Redman v.
+Devon Primary Care Trust highlights the dangers in doing so.